 You are required to use the tax information from the prior year on the FAFSA.
 If your (and/or your family’s) income information has changed significantly in the current year due to unemployment, death, divorce, medical expenses, or other special circumstances, you may be eligible to be considered for a special circumstance or re-evaluation.
 You can download a Special Circumstance form here and submit it with documentation of the changes (pay stubs, more recent tax information, medical bills, or unemployment compensation payout report, etc.).
 The Financial Aid Office will then consider your current situation to determine if you will be eligible for more financial aid.

 I don’t live with my parents.
 Do I have to have my parents complete their section on the FAFSA?
 Can I be considered independent?

 Living on your own doesn’t automatically qualify you as an independent student.
-The Federal Government requires parents to complete their information and considers you a dependent until you are 24 years old, married, have children of your own that you provide more than 50% support for, are pursuing a graduate degree, are or were an orphan or ward of the court or homeless, or are a veteran of the US Armed Forces.
+The Federal Government requires parents to complete their information and considers you a dependent until you are 24 years old, married, have children of your own that you provide more than 50% support for, are pursuing a graduate degree, or were an orphan or ward of the court, or homeless, or are a veteran of the US Armed Forces.
 If there are unusual circumstances, please discuss them with our Financial Aid staff, and they will determine the best way for you to complete the FAFSA.

 Do I have to be a full-time student to receive financial aid?
 Should I bother to apply for financial aid if I am enrolled less than half time?